elysium1499/DataVisualizationProject2025/src/4airport-statistics.md

 - Whiskers: The lower whisker denotes the minimum delay experienced, and the upper whisker indicates the maximum delay.
 - Box Edges: The bottom and top edges of the box represent the first quartile (Q1) and third quartile (Q3), respectively, encapsulating the middle 50% of the data.
 - Median Line: A white line within the box marks the median delay, offering a central tendency measure.
+</div><div>

-By hovering over each box plot, users can view detailed statistics, including specific delay times and quartile values, enhancing the depth of analysis.
+By hovering over each box plot, users can view detailed statistics, including specific delay times and quartile values, enhancing the depth of analysis.<br><br>
 This visualization allows for a comparative assessment of delay patterns across different airports, highlighting those with higher variability or consistently longer delays.
 Such insights are instrumental for travellers and industry professionals aiming to understand and mitigate delay-related challenges.</div>

 <br>